Dealing In Firearms Is Often Unlawful And Holds Severe Penalties

 Trafficking in firearms statutes make the unlicensed importation or dealing in firearms unlawful.
 The types of firearms that are included by this statute are pistols, machine guns, and rifles, for example.
 Despite whether what is being shipped is the whole firearms or components of one, an unlicensed firearms shipper may face trafficking in firearms investigations and/or charges.
 Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.
-Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, trafficking in firearms offenses by both federal and state authorities.
+Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, trafficking, as well as other firearms offenses by both federal and state authorities.
 His experience and knowledge serve as invaluable assets to his clients.

 Federal trafficking in firearms offenses are investigated and prosecuted by various agencies, including the FBI, ATF, Secret Service, Department of Homeland Security and the Department of Justice.
 Some common federal statutes criminalizing trafficking in firearms include: